 IFRS 9 was issued by IASB in November 2009 and October 2010 and will replace IAS 39.
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Two measurement categories continue to exist to account for financial liabilities in IFRS 9, fair value through profit or loss and amortized cost.
 Financial liabilities held-for-trading are measured at fair value through profit or loss, and all other financial liabilities are measured at amortized cost unless the fair value option is applied.
 The treatment of embedded derivatives under the new standard is consistent with IAS 39 and is applied to financial liabilities and non-derivative hosts not within the scope of the standard.
 The effective date of IFRS 9 is January 1, 2018, with earlier adoption permitted.
-The Company is currently assessing the potential impact of IFRS 9.
+The Company is currently assessing the potential impact of IFRS 9 and anticipates no material adjustments on adoption of this standard.